 - Store your PFDs properly.
 Keeping your PFDs faraway from excess moisture and warmth can help preserve their buoyancy and keep them effective longer.
 Store in cool, dry places and exclude of direct sunlight when not in use.
 Also, keeping them during a safe place can prevent someone from misusing, altering or tampering with a life vest.

-Final Verdict
+Our Final PFD Verdict